 Sodas and energy drinks, in particular, are packed with two compounds which have wickedly ageing effects upon the skin: caffeine and sugar.
 We’ll discuss the effects of caffeine when we discuss coffee below, but let’s look at the even more damaging aspects of sugar to your skin.

-Soda is packed with sugar.
-One 24-ounce bottle of soda can have anywhere from 7 to 14 teaspoons of sugar in it.
+Soft drinks are packed with sugar.
+One 24-ounce bottle of soft drink (soda) can have anywhere from 7 to 14 teaspoons of sugar in it.
 Whenever you consume massive amounts of sugar like this, in food or beverage form, you trigger the release of inflammatory messengers called cytokines.

 Cytokines have a highly negative impact on the tissues of the body because they cause both acute and chronic inflammation, which is bad not only for your health but the appearance of your skin as well.2